-- Policy SP1 (Sites Allocated for Development) in the Sites and Policies document, sets out the sites required to accommodate the about 8,500 new homes and over 200 hectares of additional employment land to meet the targets set out in the Core Strategy.
-This includes the specific sites allocated for new homes and employment use, which are required to meet the targets in the Core Strategy.

-- Policy SP18 (SPA2 Former Maltby Colliery), identifies the Former Maltby Colliery as a major (35 hectares plus) employment site.
-A masterplan is advocated for the redevelopment of the site.
+- Policy SP18 (SPA2 Former Maltby Colliery), identifies the Former Maltby Colliery

+as a major (35 hectares plus) employment site.
+A masterplan is advocated for the

+redevelopment of the site.

-- Policy SP19, (Development Within Town, District and Local Centres) identifies Maltby as a Town Centre and sets out the policies and proposals to ensure its vitality and viability.
+- Policy SP19, (Development Within Town, District and Local Centres) identifies

+Maltby as a Town Centre and sets out the policies and proposals to ensure its

+vitality and viability.

 - 25. Rotherham MBC has introduced various Supplementary Planning Documents ('SPDs') which will provide detailed policy guidance in support of the Rotherham Local Plan and are relevant to the Plan.
 These SPDs include guidance covering:

 - Householder Design Guide.

 - Development in the Green Belt.

 - Equal and Healthy Communities.

 - Town Centre Uses and Developments.

 - Air Quality and Emissions.

 - Shop Front Design.

-- Developer Contributions.

-- Biodiversity Net Gain.

-- Trees.

-- Preparing a Soil Strategy.

-- Development in the Green Belt (revised).

 - 26. All the Rotherham Local Plan Supplementary Planning documents are available on the Rotherham MBC website at